When the Appointment Ends on Its Own

 An appointment of a personal representative terminates as provided in section 14-3933, one year after the filing of a closing statement.

 A.R.S. § 14-3610(A)This built-in expiration date is practical.
-It gives the personal representative a reasonable window to wrap up final details after the closing statement is on record, without leaving the appointment open indefinitely.
+It gives the representative a reasonable window to wrap up final details.
+At the same time, it keeps the appointment from staying open forever.

 Resigning Before the Estate Is Closed